ahmedbesbes/cartoonify/README.md

 ![](./images/demo_api.png)

-_You can watch this section on Youtube to get every piece of detail_
+_You can watch this section on Youtube to get every detail of it._

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1605734471/video_to_markdown/images/youtube--palz3TLB6TE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/palz3TLB6TE)

 # 3- Build a React interface

-- Before running this app and building it you'll have to specify the API url of the model you just deployed.
+- Before running the React app and building it, you'll have to specify the API url of the model you just deployed.
   Go inside `fontend/src/api.js` and change the value of **baseUrl**

 - To run the React app locally: